-Over the last 8 years, I’ve quite successfully built a whole business working remotely.
+Over the last eight years, I’ve quite successfully built a whole business working remotely.
 I get asked regularly when I think we will get to the point of requiring an office and while I had absolutely thought about this in the past, my answer now is, never.
 I am entering my 9th year of business and not once has it been an issue that I don’t have a physical office.
 We meet clients at their place of business (which can be a really important part of doing our job the best we can), we liaise on the phone and over video conferencing.

-We’ve grown rapidly to a team of 5 in the past 18 months, with two of our team in other states for the majority of the year and I would say the past 12 months, in terms of communication have been better than ever.
+We’ve grown rapidly to a team of five in the past 18 months, with two of our team in other states for the majority of the year and I would say the past 12 months, in terms of communication have been better than ever.
 Working remotely can be difficult, you do have to be VERY self-motivating, and honestly, that isn’t a skill I was born with.
 I rely on my team and the programs we use for encouragement and support.
-Here are my top 5 tips for working remotely:
+Here are my top five tips for working remotely:

 - Use a job workflow system that includes a to-do list.
 Using a tool like this allows you to have your day planned, and it is less easy to get sidetracked.

 - Schedule in regular breaks so that you work hard, rest.
 Work hard, rest.
 This stops procrastination and helps you complete a job in the allocated time.

 - Find a buddy.
 If you work alone it can be easy to feel a bit lost.
 We talk to each other when we are having difficulty and work out a solution.
 If you are alone in your business, reaching out to a business group or finding someone in a similar position can be a great way to keep motivated.

 - Try different working locations until you find the place you feel most productive.
 Our teamwork from home, libraries, caravan parks, co-working locations, their couch, their desks and the great thing about working remotely for us is, as long as we have a computer we can work from wherever we want, but not all places are great for productivity, so find the place you feel comfortable.